 DON’T DO IT!

 Be sure to read the contract carefully before signing it.
 If you don’t understand something, ask for an explanation.
-Once you’re sure everything in the contract is okay and you agree with it, sign away.
+Once you’re sure everything in the contract is acceptable and you agree with it, sign away.

 After you sign a contract, you’ll be ‘put in queue’ and at some point editing with the publisher’s editor will begin.
 This will most likely involve revisions to your manuscript.
 This is okay.
 It’s part of the process.